Thraka/thraka.github.io/articles/tutorials/get-started/drawing-on-a-console.md

 If you notice the last line, the `console` variable (the one with all the random colors) is still assigned as the current screen.
 However, the lines above it have created a second console and attached it to the first console.
 Let's look at that code line by line.

 01. First, a second console is created and assigned to the `childConsole` variable.
-This one is smaller in size, and if you notice, it's the same size as the black box we created in the previous section of the tutorial: 25 x 3.
+This one is smaller in size, and if you notice, it's just about the same size as the black box we created in the previous section of the tutorial: 25 x 3.

     ```csharp
     var childConsole = new Console(25, 3);